 - Admissions is open normal hours – 8 a.m. to 5 p.m.
-Monday thru Friday, and 9 am to 5 p.m. on Saturday and Sunday.
-Owner surrenders are by appointment only.
+Monday thru Friday, and 9 am to 5 p.m. on Saturday and Sunday by appointment only.
 Please call (505) 983-4309 x1606 to speak with an Admissions Counselor before coming in.
 See stray animal protocol below.

 - Behavior & Training Training support and classes have moved online!
 Visit this link to sign up for a class and contact us at (505) 983-4309 x1251 or via email at email@example.com with any training or behavioral concerns.

-- The Cat resale stores are open normal hours (Mon – Sat 10 a.m. to 6 p.m., Sun 11 a.m. to 5 p.m.).
-We are accepting donations at both locations during business hours.
-Cat South is located at 2570 Camino Entrada (across the street from Kohl's) and the all-new The Cat is located at 3546 Zafarano Drive in Plaza Santa Fe (Between Target and Albertsons) Two stores, two very different shopping experiences.
-Click here for details.
+- The Cat resale stores are open 10 a.m. to 6 p.m.
+Mon – Sat, 11 a.m. to 5 p.m.
+Sun.
+We are accepting donations at both locations.
+Visit Cat South, located at 2570 Camino Entrada (across the street from Kohl's) or the all-new The Cat, located at 3546 Zafarano Drive in Plaza Santa Fe (between Target and Albertsons).
+To take advantage of our virtual shopping option, please email firstname.lastname@example.org.